Sagleft/mfcoin-tools-win/README.md

-# mfcoin-tools-win
+# MFCoin-Tools-win
-MFCoin Tools for Windows
+MFCoin Tools for Windows.
+For build:
+* Neobook 5.8.4